 observations.
 Below is a table showing the first 10 observations in the

-cleaned dataset we called tidy.school
+cleaned dataset we called tidy.school.
+To appropriately,

-view this we have to sort our observations by school
+view this we have to sort our observations by school and

-as seen in the original dataset
+student as seen in the original dataset

 Based on the table above, you can see that student 3 from school 1 has a missing score and percentile for the year 2018.
 This is an example of explicitly missing information.